layercodedev/example-backend-fastapi/README.md

 - Do **not** commit your `.env` / secrets.
 - Use HTTPS & proper auth in production.
 - Consider rate-limiting and persistence (e.g., Redis) for sessions.
+- Keep your webhook secret secure and rotate it periodically.

 ---